-Are you interested in the Koehler Energy Group, our investments, or do you have questions about renewable energies at Koehler?
+Are you interested in the Koehler Renewable Energy, our investments, or do you have questions about renewable energies at Koehler?

 If so, simply submit your inquiry using the contact form.
 We look forward to reading your message.

 Energy generation has always played a crucial role at Koehler.
 Building on the energy expertise that we have accumulated as a paper manufacturer, we now harness our considerable knowledge for the Koehler Renewable Energy.